GOD’S VERDICT ON THE FLESH

 11 There is none who understands; There is none who seeks after God.

-Moses also writes about the corruption of the flesh in Genesis 6:
+Moses also writes about the corruption of the flesh.

 5 Then the LORD saw that the wickedness of man was great in the earth, and that every intent of the thoughts of his heart was only evil continually.

 6 And the LORD was sorry that He had made man on the earth, and He was grieved in His heart.

 12 And God saw the earth, and behold, it was corrupt; for all flesh had corrupted their way upon the earth.

 Since the flesh, self or the old man has become irredeemably or irreparably corrupted and damaged by Sin, and unrepentantly stubborn, rebellious, and hostile towards God; it is an unruly evil in God’s sight that must be put away by death, just as the unruly and unrepentant rebellious son must be put away by death under the Mosaic Law (Deut.
 21:18-21).

 Under the Old Covenant, the unrelenting stubborn and rebellious son has to be put away by death lest he gets worse and corrupts others, and also so that others may hear and fear God.